SalesforceFoundation/EDA/README.md

 ![Salesforce Education Data Architecture](https://github.com/SalesforceFoundation/EDA/blob/master/EDA%20GitHub.png "Salesforce Education Data Architecture")

-The Salesforce Education Data Architecture (EDA) provides an education-specific platform for growth for organizations utilizing Salesforce.
-EDA utilizes a Salesforce managed package and some light unmanaged customization to give Educational Institution users a familiar nomenclature and data model for many education applications.
-In addition, Education developers and administrators can utilize EDA's advanced trigger management capabilities, robust error handling and pluggable framework to better manage and coordinate the data in their Salesforce instance.

-EDA is built from industry-wide best practices used across education institutions and the Salesforce ecosystem and we welcome feedback and contributions for the project.
-See below for more information on how to get involved.

-## Try it out
+Education Data Architecture (EDA) standardizes the starting point for educational institutions building out a CRM.
+It provides a core and common data model that supports the entire K-20 student journey.
+It's an open-source architecture—anyone can view the source code in GitHub.
+It's been developed in close collaboration with our customers, partners, and the K-20 community to foster common acceptance.
+Solutions built on EDA share the same open and flexible, extendable framework that accommodates a range of use cases and end-user customization.
+With EDA, you get an architecture along with preconfigured objects, logic and functionality, and automation, tailored for education right out of the box.

+The EDA framework, supported by the Salesforce Platform, can serve as the foundation for managing data and data relationships across your entire institution.

+As an open-source project, we welcome your feedback on and contributions to EDA.

+## Get EDA

-You can install EDA utilizing our custom application installer into any Developer Edition, Sandbox or Enterprise Edition Salesforce org.
+Install EDA in any Salesforce Developer Edition, Enterprise Edition, or Sandbox org.

 * <a href="https://install.salesforce.org/products/eda" target="_blank">EDA Installer</a>

-## For contributors

-### How to use Prettier

-Run `yarn install` to install development dependencies

-To reinstall, simply remove node_modules folder and run `yarn install` again.
+## Contribute Code Using Prettier

+Use Prettier to format code contributed to EDA.
+To get started with Prettier, in a command line interface, run `yarn install`.
 The following packages will be installed:

 * prettier
 * prettier-plugin-apex

+If you encounter errors, remove the node_modules folder and run `yarn install` again.

-We store Prettier options in `.prettierrc.yml` and Prettier ignores in `.prettierignore`.
+You can customize Prettier files in .prettierrc.yml and specify code that Prettier will ignore in .prettierignore.

-For more information about Prettier uses, please go to <a href="https://prettier.io/docs/en/index.html" target="_blank">Prettier Doc</a>.
+## Learn More

+* To learn about EDA objects and fields, see <a href="https://powerofus.force.com/s/article/EDA-Data-Dictionary" target="_blank">EDA Data Dictionary</a>
+* To learn about Prettier, see <a href="https://prettier.io/docs/en/index.html" target="_blank">What is Prettier</a>?
-For more information about Prettier Apex plugin, please go to <a href="https://github.com/dangmai/prettier-plugin-apex" target="_blank">prettier-plugin-apex repo</a>.
+* To learn about the Prettier Apex plugin, see the <a href="https://github.com/dangmai/prettier-plugin-apex" target="_blank">prettier-plugin-apex repository</a> in GitHub.

-## Resources

-* <a href="http://developer.salesforce.org/EDA/ApexDocumentation/" target="_blank">EDA ApexDoc code documentation</a>
-* <a href="https://salesforce.quip.com/cAJzAnydf6gp" target="_blank">EDA Data Dictionary</a>

 ## Meta